 Bolderāja is a district in the Northern Riga on the West bank of the river Daugava.
 The urban fabric is made up of two different typologies – Soviet time block housing with large roads and vast green spaces as well as smaller roads with traditional timber single family house area, which reminds about the history of the area being a former fisherman village.
 Today Bolderaja is concentrating a lot of industry and more than half of the area is actually a Riga Freeport area.
 The point of interest in this area is the Daugavgriva fortress – a 17th century fortress.
 It has had a very difficult past and currently, while the future of the fortress is unclear, it is run by an activist group, that keeps it open to the public, organises tours and events.

 Bolderaja is an area segregated mentally and physically from the rest of the city.
 It takes 40 minutes with bus and 30 minutes by car to reach Bolderāja from the city centre.
-The statistics (2018) show, that people from outside Bolderaja view it as one of the least attractive neighborhoods to live in, so a layer of stigmatization is added to the existing problematics.
-Bolderāja is an area concentrating elderly people and low income inhabitants.
+The statistics (2018) show, that people from outside Bolderaja view it as one of the least attractive neighbourhoods to live in, so a layer of stigmatization is added to the existing problematics.
+Bolderāja is an area concentrating elderly people and low-income inhabitants.

 Visions and aims: